 Practice Yoga

-A person who has mastered yoga will know how to redirect their energy into coping rather than being anxious when going through a panic attack.
+A person who has mastered yoga will know how to redirect their energy into coping rather than being anxious when experiencing a panic attack.

 Limit Caffeine

-You can very well save yourself from everyday anxiety by cutting down on coffee.
-Foods and drinks with caffeine mess up your physical state.
-It increases your heart pulse and tenses you up, hence increasing your chances of anxiety.
+You might very well save yourself from everyday anxiety by cutting down on coffee.
+Foods and drinks with caffeine affect your physical state.
+Caffeine increases your heart rate and tenses you up, increasing your chances of anxiety.

 Do Cardio